Absorbent incontinence aids

 Abena Abri-San Premium 5 purple 1200 ml 3 28 x 54 medium

-Abena Abri-San Premium Air Special 2000 ml 4 37 x 73 medium to difficult
+Abena Abri-San Premium Air special 2000 ml 4 37 x 73 medium to severe

 Abena Abri Form Premium XS2 gray 1400 ml 3 50 - 60 cm